 Here is an example of an email approval request:

-The system sends automated reminders so that the approvers don’t forget to approve the purchase order request.
+The system sends automated reminders so the approvers don’t forget to approve the purchase order request.

 ProcureDesk mobile app provides an easy way to approve purchase requests for employees who are always on the road.

-Here is an example of how easily a user can approve the purchase request using a mobile app:
+Here is an example of how easily a user can approve a purchase request using a mobile app:

 Step 3: Automated Purchase Order Management